-1 Place the right side of the battery into the battery compartment.
-Gently press the left side of the battery down.
-Use a coin to turn the latch a quarter turn counterclockwise to lock the battery into place.
+1 Place the bottom edge of the battery in the battery compartment.
+Gently press the top edge of the battery down until the battery latches lock into place.

 2 Reconnect the power adapter and any other cables that were attached.